micahwoods/turf_twitter_2017/README.md

 This is an explanation of how I selected the accounts and obtained the data used in [my analysis](https://twitter.com/asianturfgrass/status/948203012324864000) of turfgrass accounts on Twitter.

 I explain what I did for these calculations here in plain language.
-The [code](https://github.com/micahwoods/turf_twitter_2017) gives the exact line by line description of data collection and filtering and calculation and ranking.
-My intention is very soon to post the calculated statistics on a searchable and sortable data table.
+The [code -- click here or view on **GitHub** above](https://github.com/micahwoods/turf_twitter_2017) -- to see the line by line description of data collection and filtering and calculation and ranking.
+My intention is to post the calculated statistics on a searchable and sortable data table.

 The data were obtained using the [`rtweet`](https://cran.rstudio.com/web/packages/rtweet/) package which I first read about in [this post at rud.is](https://rud.is/b/2017/10/22/a-call-to-tweets-blog-posts/).
 That was a great introduction, and I agree that [`rtweet`](https://cran.rstudio.com/web/packages/rtweet/) is a great way to work with Twitter data.

+I set out in this project wanting to find out which accounts were having the most impact or influence in the turf industry.
+What would be an *ideal* influential account?
+I think it would have a lot of followers, so that material shared from the account would go to a large audience.
+And this *ideal* account would have to send tweets too; an account that sends more tweets is going to reach more people than one that has a lot of followers but sends nothing out.
+Of course the content matters.
+The *ideal* account would tweet information that the audience both likes and reshares, and the *ideal* account would also be mentioned and part of the conversation.
+That's what I looked at.

+Here's how I did it.

 ### Which accounts did I look at, or what is *Turf Twitter*?